nyuoss/espeon-python-template-repository/README.md

 7. The Package Manager is the 'requirements.txt' file.

 8. PDM is implemented in this repository.
+   Install PDM using pip install pdm.
+   Initialize PDM in your project with pdm init.

 10. Issue and pull request templates are created in the .github folder